Mrs Rosina (Rose) Heyworth – The Lady Behind the Name.

 In 1936 Mrs Rosina Kate Heyworth sadly passed away at the age of 92, she was buried at St Michaels and All Saints Church, Marwood, Devon, England.

 The Heyworth Legacy.

-In 1948 a new Housing Estate (as seen right) was planned, built and named The Rose Heyworth Estate.
-Most of the houses are built of brick with many of the houses and flats built in so-called Cornish style.
+In 1948 a new housing estate (as seen right) was planned, built and named The Rose Heyworth Estate.
+Most of the houses are built of brick with many of the houses and flats built in the Cornish style.
 The avenues were named after local and national politicians, hence Attlee Avenue (Clement Attlee, British Prime Minister 1945-50), George Daggar, George Barker and Brace Avenues (after local MPs).
-Smith Road, after Mr David Smith, colliery Under-Manager and Local Councillor.
+Smith Road, after Mr David Smith, colliery under-manager and local councillor.
 I believe Lawrence Avenue was named after Mrs Susan Lawrence another M.P of the time.
-The road below the estate leading to the colliery is also named after the Lady, Rose Heyworth Road.
+The road below the estate leading to the colliery is also named after the lady, Rose Heyworth Road.